netzob/netzob/README.rst

 Once the required dependencies are installed, you can build and install Netzob::

+  $ python setup.py build
-  python setup.py install
+  # python setup.py install

 Or if you prefer a more developer-friendly install::

-  python setup.py develop --user
+  $ python setup.py develop --user

 Docker container: